 Solving problems is a specialty and going that extra distance to ensure the client is happy is what CDI is all about.

 A client lived in a large multi storied house, separated by concrete floors.
 Wi-fi was OK on the ground floor but non existent upstairs.
 Several other tradesmen had attempted to solve this issue but no-one had succeeded.
-To get an internet connection upstairs, I was prepared to drill through her floor but first spent some time investigating what cabling she had in place.
-There was data cabling in place for her telephone system but only two out of the eight wires were being used.
-I researched what I needed to connect at both ends and connected these.
-It took some time to get this to work as we learnt that while originally installing the cable in the house, they only connected the two wires used so it meant locating each join and connecting all wires.
-But in under four hours, she had a better internet connection upstairs than downstairs.
+To get an internet connection upstairs, the obvious option was to attempt to drill through her floor which had significant risks so some time was spent investigating what cabling she had in place.
+Using existing data cabling in place for her telephone system along with some online research and tracing equipment and in under four hours, she had a better internet connection upstairs than downstairs.